Johannes Gräff: Distinctions

-He is a member of research societies such as the Swiss Society for Neuroscience (SSN), the Molecular and Cellular Cognition Society (MCCS), the Society for Neuroscience (SfN), a founding member of the FENS-Kavli Network of Excellence, and has been an Executive Committee member of the European Brain and Behaviour Society (EBBS) from 2015 to 2018.
+He is a member of research societies such as the Swiss Society for Neuroscience, the Molecular and Cellular Cognition Society, a founding member of the FENS-Kavli Network of Excellence and was an Executive Committee member of the European Brain and Behaviour Society from 2015 to 2018.
+Between 2016 and 2018 he also served on the Program Committee of the Federation of European Neuroscience Societies Forum 2018.